 The observations that different mutants have different behaviors across environments, particularly those very different from the evolution condition, suggests that they do not influence identical phenotypes.
 However, it remains to be seen how complex this apparent phenotypic diversity is and whether variation in fitness across subtle conditions is predictive of fitness variation due to strong perturbations.
 In the next section, we will follow the procedure outlined in Fig. 1B to reconstruct the phenotypic space of fitness-relevant traits using only subtle perturbations and assess its complexity and predictive power.

+USE THIS AS MOTIVATION FOR THE SVD STUFF??

+FIRST MEASURE FITNESS AND THEN DECOMPOSE??